facily-tech/go-core/cryptography/README.md

 # Cryptography

-Cryptography is a lib to simplify sensitive data encryption.
+Cryptography is a symmetric key cryptography library.
+This type of encryption uses the same key to encrypt and also to decrypt messages.

 ## Installation